kubeflow/spark-operator/docs/api.md

 # SparkApplication API

-The Spark Operator uses  [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) named `SparkApplication` and `ScheduledSparkApplication` for specifying one-time Spark applications and Spark applications that are supposed to run on a standard [cron](https://en.wikipedia.org/wiki/Cron) schedule.
+The Kubernetes Operator for Apache Spark uses  [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/) named `SparkApplication` and `ScheduledSparkApplication` for specifying one-time Spark applications and Spark applications that are supposed to run on a standard [cron](https://en.wikipedia.org/wiki/Cron) schedule.
 Similarly to other kinds of Kubernetes resources, they consist of a specification in a `Spec` field and a `Status` field.
 The definitions are organized